The 4 Best Sunscreens For Tanning

 Oil is the classic go-to formula for most tanners, and Hawaiian Tropic Protective Tanning Oil Spray SPF 30 is one of the best around.
 It has that oil texture to attract the sun's rays for a gorgeous tan, but instead of a measly SPF like most tanning oils, this one has an SPF of 30, which means you're way more protected.
 The formula is also jam-packed with antioxidants to protect your skin and is water-resistant for up to 80 minutes.
 The brand recommends reapplying every hour to ensure good protection.
 The bonus?
 Adding more oil means your tan will be that much darker.

 Even though oil is synonymous with tanning, people with oily skin might want to stay away from those types of formulas, since they can be pore-clogging.
-Enter: Australian Gold SPF 15 Lotion Sunscreen With Kona Bronzers.
-It's an oil-free lotion, which means it shouldn't clog your pores.
-And since its a low SPF, it gives your skin the ability to tan.
+Enter: Australian Gold Continuous Spray Sunscreen With Instant Bronzer.
+It's an oil-free spray-on formula, which means it shouldn't clog your pores.
+And since it has a relatively low SPF (30), it still gives your skin the ability to tan.
+The formula also boasts plant-derived antioxidants, which is an important inclusion since antioxidants have been found to combat free radicals in case you have a little too much fun in the sun.
 What's more?
-The lotion is infused with Kona coffee bronzers, which gives your skin an instant glowing sheen the second you swipe it on.
-And with tea tree oil and aloe vera, the formula itself is intensely moisturizing.
-This is one sunscreen you won't forget to reapply over and over again.
+The lotion is infused with bronzers, which gives your skin an instant glow the second you spray it on and makes it easy to see where you missed a spot.

 The beauty of Lancaster Sun Beauty Sublime Tan Melting Milk was that it was especially formulated for a deep, rich tan.
 It's formulated with a tan activating complex that protects your skin while promoting a healthy glow.
 Thanks to its SPF of 15, it protects your skin from infrared rays — just don't forget to reapply often.
 Lancaster Sun's formula is also water-resistant and dermatologically-tested, meaning it's healthy for your skin and shouldn't cause any irritation.
 Swipe it on and watch that tan develop.